Manage app permission policies in Microsoft Teams

 Say, for example, you want to block all third-party apps and allow specific apps from Microsoft for the HR team in your organization.
 First, you would go to the Manage apps page and make sure that the apps that you want to allow for the HR team are allowed at the org level.
 Then, create a custom policy named HR App Permission Policy, set it to block and allow the apps that you want, and assign it to users on the HR team.

-If you deployed Teams in a Microsoft 365 Government - GCC environment, see App permission policies for GCC to learn more about third-party app settings that are unique to GCC.
+If you deployed Teams in a Microsoft 365 Government Community Cloud High (GCCH) and Department of Defense (DoD) environment, see Manage org-wide app settings for Microsoft 365 Government to learn more about third-party app settings that are unique to GCCH and DoD.

 Create a custom app permission policy